Apache Kafka Glossary¶

 Restarting the brokers one at a time allows for software upgrades, broker configuration updates, or cluster maintenance while maintaining high availability by avoiding downtime.

 A schema is the structured definition or blueprint used to describe the format and structure event messages sent through the Kafka event streaming platform.

 Schemas are used to validate the structure of data in event messages and ensures that producers and consumers are sending and receiving data in the same format.
 Schemas are defined in the Schema Registry.

 - Schema Registry¶

-A centralized repository for managing and validating schemas for topic message data that stores and manages schemas for Kafka topics.
-Schema Registry is built into Confluent Cloud as a managed service, available with the “Advanced” Stream Governance package, and offered as part of Confluent Enterprise for self-managed deployments.
+Schema Registry is a centralized repository for managing and validating schemas for topic message data that stores and manages schemas for Kafka topics.
+Schema Registry is built into Confluent Cloud as a managed service, available with the Advanced Stream Governance package, and offered as part of Confluent Enterprise for self-managed deployments.

 The Schema Registry is a RESTful service that stores and manages schemas for Kafka topics.
 The Schema Registry is integrated with Kafka and Connect to provide a central location for managing schemas and validating data.
 Producers and consumers to Kafka topics use schemas to ensure data consistency and compatibility as schemas evolve.
 Schema Registry is a key component of Stream Governance.

-A tool that converts objects and parallel data into a serial byte stream.
+A serializer is a tool that converts objects and parallel data into a serial byte stream.
 Serializers work with deserializers (known together as Serdes) to support efficient storage and high-speed data transmission over the wire.
 Confluent provides serializers for schemas in Avro, Protobuf, and JSON Schema formats.

 - service account¶

-A non-person entity used by an application or service to access resources and perform operations.
+A service account is a non-person entity used by an application or service to access resources and perform operations.